 Danbury, CT

-How to Get a Liquor Permit in Danbury
+How to Get a Liquor Permit in Danbury, CT

-Getting a liquor permit (often called a liquor license) in Danbury requires navigating both Connecticut's state licensing process as well as local zoning requirements.
+Getting a Danbury liquor permit (often called a liquor license) requires navigating both Connecticut's state licensing process as well as local zoning requirements.
 While the state application is handled through the Department of Consumer Protection, Danbury’s zoning code determines where alcohol-serving uses are permitted by right.

 Applications must be submitted through the CT Department of Consumer Protection's eLicense portal and include documentation for three key areas: